Term breakdown

 For laboratory research use only.
 Not for human consumption.
 Clav Tides is not affiliated with Clavicular (Braden Peters) — the page collects publicly referenced compounds and is for technical review only.

-The four compounds on this page do not belong to a single catalogue category.
-They are spread across three.
-Retatrutide sits under GLP / Weight Loss because its mechanism is metabolic — triple-agonist action on GLP-1, GIP, and glucagon receptors.
-BPC-157 and TB-500 both sit under Recovery & Healing because both are tissue-repair peptides that show up together in published research on muscle, tendon, and gut barrier work.
-CJC-1295 No DAC sits under Growth Hormone because its mechanism — GHRH receptor activation — affects pituitary growth-hormone release rather than fat metabolism or tissue repair directly.
+The clavstack is four compounds spread across three catalogue categories.
+Retatrutide sits under Cutmaxxing because its mechanism is metabolic — triple-agonist action on GLP-1, GIP, and glucagon receptors.
+BPC-157 and TB-500 both sit under Healmaxxing because both are tissue-repair peptides that appear together in published research on muscle, tendon, and gut barrier work.
+CJC-1295 No DAC sits under Bulkmaxxing because GHRH receptor activation affects pituitary growth-hormone release rather than fat metabolism or tissue repair directly.

-That spread is the point.
-The four cover three different reasons a researcher comes to the catalogue without overlapping each other, which is why they are clustered in public discussion.
-A researcher ordering all four is not paying twice for the same effect class; a researcher ordering only two is making a choice about which mechanism to prioritise first.
-None of that constitutes a recommended sequence or a recommended dose; it is simply how the four compounds' catalogue positions cluster.
+That spread is the whole logic of the grouping.
+The clavstack covers three separate reasons a researcher comes to the catalogue without any two compounds overlapping, which is why the four cluster in public discussion instead of being argued over as alternatives.
+Someone clavmaxxing across all four is not paying twice for the same effect class; someone running only two is making a choice about which mechanism to prioritise first.
+Neither arrangement constitutes a recommended sequence or dose — it is simply how the four compounds' catalogue positions fall.

 One at a time